AaronTraas/Notes/Recipes/Sangria.md

+---
+description: Red sangria typical of what you'd find at a Spanish/Portuguese/Brazillain restaurtant in New Jersey.
+tags: cocktails
+ingredients: wine, brandy
+---

 # Sangria

-This makes the equivalent of about 1L of sangria.
+This makes about 1L of sangria.
 It is best made at least 12 hours in advance.
 It will remain good to drink for a couple days after mixing.

 ## Ingredients: